mrchetan/phpstorm-parameter-hints-in-vscode/README.md

 ## Colors

-**Note:** As of v2.1.0, color customization is deprecated.
-The extension now uses VS Code's native inlay hints styling, which is controlled by the `editorInlayHint.*` theme colors.
-You can customize the appearance using:
+**Note:** As of v2.2.0, the extension uses VS Code's native inlay hints styling.
+Customize the appearance using:

 ```json
 "workbench.colorCustomizations": {